Your agents don't follow process.

 Transition guidance

-Tell agents when to use each transition — "Approve when all comments resolved" vs "Request changes when..."
+Spell out when to take each route — "Approve when all comments resolved" vs "Request changes when…".

 A critical bug fix: three agentic steps, fast-tracked review, shipped in under an hour.
-A security-sensitive feature: mandatory human sign-off, automated scanning.
-Same workflow engine — different process shapes matched to the risk profile of the work.
+A security-sensitive feature: mandatory human sign-off and automated scanning.
+Same workflow engine — different shapes, matched to the work.

 Every task shows exactly where it is in the pipeline — at a glance, across every project.
-When something needs attention, you're one click from pausing, redirecting, or reassigning work without losing progress.
+When something needs you, you're one click from pausing, redirecting, or reassigning work without losing progress.

 Instant clarity

-See every task's stage at a glance — no digging through threads, no "what's the status?" messages.
+See every task's stage at a glance — no digging through threads, no "what's the status?" pings.
 The pipeline tells the story.

 Built-in time intelligence